 Insufficiently developed digestion ability, small jaw, and small teeth must be considered as well.

-By the end of the puppy’s growth, he increases his body weight almost 20 times and requires twice as much energy than an adult dog to maintain intense metabolic activity.
+By the end of the puppy’s growth, he increases his body weight almost 20 times and requires twice as much energy as an adult dog to maintain intense metabolic activity.